Treatments for coronavirus (COVID-19)

 If you are given the antiviral treatment Paxlovid or molnupiravir, it comes as either tablets or capsules you swallow.

-The nMABs treatment Sotrovimab, or the antiviral treatment remdesivir are given to you through a drip in your arm (infusion) and will be given at a hospital site.
-Once you have been reviewed by a doctor, you will receive instructions on where and a suitable time to get the treatment, as well as advice on how to safely get to the hospital as you are COVID-19 positive.
+Once you have been reviewed by a doctor, you will receive instructions on where and a suitable time to get the treatment and if needed, advice on how to safely get to the hospital as you are COVID-19 positive.

 Pregnancy